waaker/BlackStreet/README.md

 # Black Street

+***Note: The development of this application has been stopped, due to security issues related to FXP.
+As direct transfer between remote servers was the purpose of this application, alternative solutions using double FTPS connection and transfer through the client will not be explored.
+You can still use the simple FTPS connection provided by the current application to list files on remote servers.***

-Black Street is a web application that allows you to connect to FTPS servers and manage your files remotely.
+Black Street is a web application that allows you to connect to FTPS servers and list your files remotely.

 ## Getting Started